bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 ## Getting started

+{% include content/info.html
+title="Update in progress..."
+icon="fa-solid fa-info"
+content="The website underwent many changes on December 2024.
+Please be patient while we upd8 the wiki <3"
+%}

 There is a lot going on in this ARG!
 We get it if you are overwhelmed.
 This section will attempt to explain the most important sources.

 We also offer a walkthrough:

 {% assign page_links = '/pages/walkthrough/walkthrough, /pages/walkthrough/walkthrough2' | split: ", " %}